fogfish/m_http/README.md

 # Http Monad

-A class of Erlang monads which can do http requests with few interesting properties ...
+A class of Erlang monads which can do http requests with few interesting properties such as composition and laziness.

 ## Inspiration